 For a direct link to the route on OS Maps visit:

-Sustrans’ Director for England South James Cleeton says in his letter of support dated 12th February 2021:
+Sustrans’ Director for England South James Cleeton says in his letter of support (February 2021):

 ‘The [Folly] art programme will really help to activate the structure and the disused station platform, while providing a positive opportunity for new and regular path users to enjoy art in a different context.
 In the past Sustrans has had a national art commissioning programme, Art and the Travelling Landscape and we recognise the value of creative projects in this particular context.
 Placemaking is at the heart of our work and the proposal is a great opportunity to renew public interest and enhance this key location.‘

-Emersons Green Town Council say in their letter of support dated 14th January 2021:
+Emersons Green Town Council say in their letter of support (January 2021):

 ‘The Town Council would be delighted to see this exciting project happen in our local area and feel there is great potential for this project….[the art programme] will provide an entertaining diversion to the cycle path, allowing users to benefit from local art whilst also encouraging exercise.
 Opportunities for enjoying the arts, such as visiting galleries, has been significantly reduced during the pandemic, so an outdoor installation such as this is particularly welcome.
 We are really looking forward to some exciting and innovative artist commissions.’